syncfusion-content/winui-docs/winui/SegmentedControl/Themes.md

 # Theme support in WinUI Segmented Control

-This section explains SegmentedControl's various themes and how to customize the appearance with keys.
+This section explains Segmented control's various themes and how to customize the appearance with keys.

 ## Set the Themes in Segmented Control

-The Segmented Control provides a various themes support by setting the theme name in `RequestedTheme` property in the App.xaml file.
+The Segmented Control provides various themes to be applied by setting the theme name in `RequestedTheme` property in the App.xaml file.

-* Dark Theme
+### Dark Theme

 {% tabs %}
 {% highlight xaml %}